Myopia Control Therapy

-Treatments to slow or stop progression of nearsightedness
+Treatments options available to slow or stop progression of nearsightedness

 What is Myopia Control Therapy?